How to do Yoganidrasana (Sleeping Yogi Yoga Pose) and its benefits

 - Stimulates sacral chakra in activating the subtle ideas which again brings in procreation, creativity, movement, successful relationships, and pleasure in the life of a practitioner.

 - Strengthens the muscles that are involved in the pose with calves, hamstrings, etc getting more flexible with each passing day.

 - The greater pressure on the lower abdomen promotes digestion.
 Anyone having constipation can practice this pose and get rid of the problem.

 - Reduces stress and anxiety.
 With the regular practice of this pose, the level of stress and anxiety is released and reduced to a higher extent.
 One feels light and free when this one yoga is being followed.

 - Gives benefits to meditation as well as sleep.
 This regulates sleep in a better manner where meditation is also involved.

 - Keep breathing during the Yoganidrasana.
 Slow breathing is the key to this posture.

 - This is an advanced-level yoga pose that tries and performs under an expert yogi.
-He or she might guide you in a better way and if there are any difficult proper steps can be taken.
+He or she might guide you in a better way and if there are any difficulties proper steps can be taken.

-- If there is an injury in the spinal, knee, neck, lower back then kindly avoid this pose.
+- If there is an injury in the spinal, knee, neck, or lower back then kindly avoid this pose.
 This may be harmful and might cause a bigger problem.

 - If your hamstring muscles are rigid and you are inflexible avoid this pose.
 To perform it first perform all the poses on the hamstring, lower back muscles, etc.